Atlas-Nirav/Atlas-Standard/docs/01_Vision/Vision.md

 Experience is lost whenever projects finish or people move on.

-Atlas exists because we believe engineering knowledge deserves better.
+Atlas exists because engineering knowledge deserves better.

+---

+# 2. Why Atlas Exists

+Humanity has continuously improved the way it designs, builds, and operates the built environment.

+However, the knowledge required to create that environment remains fragmented across people, organizations, documents, and software.

+Atlas exists to transform fragmented engineering knowledge into connected engineering intelligence.

+Our purpose is not merely to digitize drawings or automate workflows.

+Our purpose is to create an Engineering Intelligence Operating System that preserves knowledge, strengthens collaboration, and enables better decisions throughout the entire lifecycle of the built environment.

+Every project should benefit from the knowledge of previous projects.

+Every engineer should benefit from the experience of previous engineers.

+Every decision should contribute to future understanding.

+---

-2. The Reality Today
+# 3. The Reality Today

 Every building follows a journey.